 Limerick Pipe Organ Festival was founded in 2014 to celebrate the 150th anniversary of the organ in St. John’s Cathedral.
 The organ, which was built by the esteemed organ building firm of William Hill & Son, was a gift to the cathedral from the 3rd Earl of Dunraven, Edwin Richard Wyndham-Quin of Adare Co.
 Limerick.
 It was inaugurated on 17 May 1864 by William Thomas Best, organist of St. George’s Hall Liverpool, one of the outstanding organists of his time.
-It was a timely coincidence that this significant anniversary fell during the year of Limerick’s designation as City of Culture.
+It was a timely coincidence that this significant anniversary fell during the year of Limerick’s designation as National City of Culture.

 The festival aims to raise awareness of the rich heritage of pipe organs in the city of Limerick and surrounding area.
 From mighty Cathedral organs to delightful smaller and more intimate instruments, Limerick churches are amply supplied with organs, some dating back to the nineteenth century.
 Traditionally these instruments have accompanied hymn-singing, choral offerings and have played solos.
 Their sound has often been found evocative and uplifting and they have added a distinctive ambience to the liturgy.